mqnfred/dustr/README.md

 }
 ```

-`dustr` is as a binary that parses rust code to generate its dart bindings.
+`dustr` is a binary that parses rust code to generate its dart bindings.
 The
 rust code must be marked using procedural macros from the [ffishim][1] library.

 These procedural macros generate an FFI-compatible API around the original data